unitpoint/cocos2d-os/README.md

 cocos2d-os
 ==========

-cocos2d-os is a game framework made with ObjectScript
+cocos2d-os is game framework made with ObjectScript and Marmalade SDK